nerc-project/nerc-docs/docs/openstack/persistent-storage/volumes.md

 ![Attach Volume](images/volume_attach.png)

-The volume now has a status of "in-use" and "Attached To" column shows which instance it is attached to, and what device name it has.
+The volume now has a status of "In-use" and "Attached To" column shows which instance it is attached to, and what device name it has.

 This will be something like `/dev/vdb` but it can vary depending on the state